jbranchaud/deval/subjects/voldemort/extraction.md

 and `VoldemortConfig` classes.
 It also seems like low hanging fruit to stub out the `SystemTime` and `Time` utils since they are probably just used to produce time values which can be spoofed.

+`src/voldemort/server/VoldemortConfig.java`

+This is one of the larger classes and it has quite a few dependencies, so we are going to need to either fix it or stub it out in order to make it feasible for this projec.

+`src/voldemort/client/ClientConfig.java`

+This class is similar to `VoldemortConfig` in a lot of ways.
+It is a rather large class with a ton of dependencies, so it needs to be gone through careful to make sure the appropriate functionality is removed.